ngphuocbao/ngphuocbao/README.md

-I graduated from the University of Science, Vietnam National University – Ho Chi Minh City, majoring in Electronics and Telecommunications, with a strong focus on the ASIC design.
+I graduated from the University of Science, Vietnam National University – Ho Chi Minh City, majoring in Electronics and Telecommunications, with a strong focus on ASIC design.

 For me, digital design is more than just code and schematics—it’s about transforming abstract logic into real, working systems that push the limits of performance and reliability.